amir2000.nl photography logo

 Exposure: 1/200 sec | ISO: 125 | Aperture: F7.1 | Focal Length: 24 mm | © amir2000.nl

-Up close the facade turns into a series of steps in light.
+Up close the facade turns into a series of steps in light where each fin catches a slice of the day and hands it back altered.

 Amir